CQCL/hugr/specification/hugr.md

 control edges; the remaining outputs are those that are passed to all succeeding nodes.

-The three nodes labelled "Const" are simply generating a TupleSum with one empty value to pass to the Output node.
+The three nodes labelled "Tag 0" are simply generating a 1-variant unary Sum (i.e. a Sum one variant with empty rows) to the Output node.

 ```mermaid
 flowchart